Master Gunnery Sergeant Kevin Bennear

-Mezzo-soprano vocalist and concert moderator Gunnery Sergeant Sara Dell’Omo joined “The President’s Own” United States Marine Band in May 2005, becoming the first featured female vocal soloist in Marine Band history.
+Mezzo-soprano vocalist and concert moderator Gunnery Sergeant Sara Sheffield joined “The President’s Own” United States Marine Band in May 2005, becoming the first featured female vocal soloist in Marine Band history.
 Gunnery Sgt.
-Dell’Omo began her musical instruction on piano at age 9 and voice at age 16.
+Sheffield began her musical instruction on piano at age 9 and voice at age 16.
 After graduating from Jacksonville High School in 1997, she attended the University of North Texas in Denton and earned a bachelor’s degree in vocal performance in 2001.
-In 2008 she was named a regional finalist in the Mid-Atlantic Metropolitan Opera National Council Auditions.
+In 2016 she earned an executive master’s in business administration from George Mason University in Fairfax, Va.

 Prior to joining “The President’s Own,” Gunnery Sgt.
-Dell’Omo was a member of the U.S. Army Band’s Army Chorale at Fort Myer in Arlington, Va.
+Sheffield was a member of the U.S. Army Band’s Army Chorale at Fort Myer in Arlington, Va.

-Watch Gunnery Sgt Dell'Omo's interview about the 40th anniversary of women joining "The President's Own."
+Watch Gunnery Sgt.
+Sheffield's interview about the 40th anniversary of women joining "The President's Own."

 As Marine Band vocalists and concert moderators, Master Sgt.
 Bennear and Gunnery Sgt.
-Dell’Omo are soloists at White House State Dinners and the Commandant of the Marine Corps’ residence, and featured performers in the annual musical productions of Washington’s Gridiron Club and Military Order of the Carabao.
-They performs regularly in the Washington, D.C., are and across the country during the band’s annual concert tour.
+Sheffield are soloists at White House State Dinners and the Commandant of the Marine Corps’ residence, and featured performers in the annual musical productions of Washington’s Gridiron Club and Military Order of the Carabao.
+They perform regularly in the Washington, D.C., area and across the country during the band’s annual concert tour.